aadesh006/Network-Intrusion-Detection/README.md

 ## Caveats

 CICIDS2017 traffic was generated in a controlled university testbed over a fixed time window.
-Absolute performance numbers (which are typically very high, >99% on several attack types) won't transfer directly to a production network with different traffic patterns and attack tooling — but the *methodology* (handling imbalance, evaluation choices, feature importance analysis) generalizes to real-world intrusion detection systems.
+Absolute performance numbers won't transfer directly to a production network with different traffic patterns and attack tooling — but the *methodology* (handling imbalance, evaluation choices, feature importance analysis, and identifying where the feature representation itself breaks down) generalizes to real-world intrusion detection systems.

 ## Credits